betterscientificsoftware/bssw.io/Articles/Blog/2026-01-one-good-tutorial.md

 name of the whole project.
 The emphasis is because when some developers think of “documentation,” they think of API reference material and nothing else.
-One of the fundamental arguments of Diátaxis, which I wholeheartedly agree with, is that idea is tempting but wrong.
-Reference material such as API documentation is important, but it’s important to a certain set of people: those who are already familiar with your software and are actively using it to solve a problem.
+One of the fundamental arguments of Diátaxis, which I wholeheartedly agree with, is that the idea is tempting but wrong.
+Reference material, such as API documentation, is important, but it’s important to a certain set of people: those who are already familiar with your software and are actively using it to solve a problem.
 For a new software project, there’s a much more important group of people to target:
-*potential* users who have become of your software, but don’t necessarily even really understand what it’s for, let alone how to use it in detail.
+*potential* users who have become aware of your software, but don’t necessarily even really understand what it’s for, let alone how to use it in detail.
 These people need an entirely different kind of documentation: a tutorial.
 Now, tutorials are hard to write because they are fundamentally acts of teaching, delivered remotely and anonymously.
 Think of how rare truly great teaching is in this world — it’s daunting.
-But I contend that for a new project this is the single most important part of your documentation, and so the one that deserves the biggest piece of your limited attention.
+But I contend that for a new project, this is the single most important part of your documentation, and so the one that deserves the biggest piece of your limited attention.